jorenlee/source-dev.org/README.md

-# Source LSU Election system - Phase 1
+# LSU SOURCE Election system - Phase 1

 ### `npm i`
 To install the packages and dependencies.